• Sign Up

 Belt squat machine: Does it replace back squats?

 For many lifters it can.
-For athletes, it is also a smart partner lift that adds leg work with less spinal fatigue.
+For athletes, it’s a smart partner lift that adds leg work with less spinal fatigue.

 Belt squat machine: How much weight can it handle?